yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 ## Epilogue

-The bad news is that Mozilla broke a lot of people's expectations and trust.
-Mozilla explicitly said that *"As always, we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature.
+The bad news is that this release broke a lot of people's expectations and trust.
+Mozilla had explicitly said that *"As always, we believe people should be in control of their web experience, so Firefox Suggest will be a customizable feature.
 We’ll begin offering contextual suggestions to a percentage of people in the U.S. as an opt-in experience.
 We believe online ads can work without advertisers needing to know everything about you."*

 I (and I think most other people) took that to understand that the experience - without any update to the contrary - would be opt-in only.

-Of course I had expected at some point that the sponsored suggestions would be enabled by default, but I had expected an announcement prior to that occurrence.
+There had been no other announcement of sponsored contextual suggestions being offline and not reducing privacy, nor was it referenced specifically as being enabled by default.
+While I had expected that sponsored suggestions would be enabled by default at some point in the future, I would still have expected an announcement before that happened.

-Mozilla blindsided Firefox users upon release, and made it harder to defend it on social media, helping to burn out its still avid fanbase.
+Mozilla blindsided Firefox users upon release, and made it harder to defend its use, helping to burn out its still avid fanbase.

-Connecting the Firefox brand and browser to an ecosystem of online and offline services can be a good thing - I have a Firefox Sync account and tested Firefox Lockwise - and would even love to see a [Chromium extension for Lockwise](https://github.com/mozilla-lockwise/lockwise-addon/issues/350).
+Connecting the Firefox brand and browser to an ecosystem of online and offline services can be a good thing - I have a Firefox Account and have tested Firefox Lockwise - and would even love to see a [Chromium extension for Lockwise](https://github.com/mozilla-lockwise/lockwise-addon/issues/350).
 Those things should be additive to the brand and browser, though.

 Rebranding features that already worked offline in order to attach it to online functionality is a mistake.
-The rebrand doesn't come with any enhancement to the existing functionality, so the branding serves no purpose to users - indeed, it is so confusing that Support Mozilla hasn't been able to hit their mark, even after a PR incident.
-Why release such a confusing update without an announcement?
+The rebrand doesn't come with any enhancement to the existing functionality, so the branding has questionable utility for users - indeed, it is so confusing that Support Mozilla hasn't been able to hit their mark, even after a PR incident.
+This kind of change - one that has the opportunity to be misinterpreted or confusing, and especially one where there are privacy implications - should have been communicated.

 It is said that the cover-up is always worse than the crime, and that is exactly how it looks here.
 Mozilla promised users that they would be asked to opt-in to the new contextual suggestions experience in Firefox Suggest.
 That isn't what happened.
 Users began seeing ads, and there was no opt-in.
-It looked like the ads required additional data collection (as all the documentation stated that), and that is how it began to be reported.
+It looked like the ads required additional data collection (as all the documentation stated), and that is how it began to be reported.

 From a PR perspective, it doesn't matter if no additional data is sent.
-Mozilla eroded people's trust, and bad headlines followed.
+Firefox 93 eroded people's trust, and bad headlines followed.
 Would there would have been as much consternation and confusion if they had announced what was coming?
 I'm optimistic that it would have had a better result.

 By not updating users on what exactly happened in Firefox 93, Mozilla looks like they are trying to sneak something past its users.
 Even Firefox Suggest's presence in the release notes seem to follow that theme - it is the last item, below a macOS only feature that only affects users who run applications from their download directory.
 Lacking clarity, the community and press have begun to ascribe murky motivations for Mozilla's actions.
-That isn't good for a privacy brand who claims to [respect its users](https://www.mozilla.org/en-US/firefox/privacy/) and "doesn’t depend on secretly abusing your trust".
+That isn't good for a privacy brand who (accurately) claims to [respect its users](https://www.mozilla.org/en-US/firefox/privacy/) and "doesn’t depend on secretly abusing your trust".

 Firefox Suggest has been a disaster.
 I'm hoping that Mozilla will try to repair the damage.